auerswal/bnas2018/hw2-reports/README.md

 Four tasks (with the tag `get`) are used to retrieve CDP neighbor information from the network devices.
 The first uses the `ios_command` module to issue `show cdp neighbors detail` on each router.
-This information is written to a text file in the fouth `get` task, after the second and thrid `get` tasks have deleted old CDP information and (re-)created the directory to store it in.
+This information is written to a text file in the fouth `get` task, after the second and third `get` tasks have deleted old CDP information and (re-)created the directory to store it in.

 #### Tasks to Parse CDP Information